nakedible/nakedible/README.md

 - **Payment Systems**: From card payments to eCommerce, I've navigated the complex world of financial transactions already for 15 years.
 Nobody who's seen behind the veil will sleep well again.
-- **Cloud Architecture**: If it's not in version control, it doesn't exist.
+- **Cloud Architecture**: If it's not in version control, it doesn't exist, and doubly so if it's infrastructure.
 All cloud applications needs to be built natively from the outside in, rather than starting from the code to figure out how it should be hosted.
 - **Security & Cryptography**: I believe in security by design, and making it right rather than to rely on defense in depth.
 PCI DSS is a swamp, so it's an all too familiar fight to balance real world security with compliance rules.